-This document specifies how Release 1.0 of the SPECjbb2005 benchmark is to be run for measuring and publicly reporting performance results.
+This document specifies how the SPECjms2007 benchmark is to be run for measuring and publicly reporting performance results.
 These rules abide by the norms laid down by SPEC.
-This ensures that results generated with this benchmark are meaningful, comparable to other generated results, and are repeatable (with documentation covering factors pertinent to duplicating the results).
+This ensures that results generated with this benchmark are meaningful, comparable to other generated results, are repeatable, and can be duplicated using the result submission.

 Per the SPEC license agreement, all results publicly disclosed must adhere to these Run and Reporting Rules.

-The general philosophy behind the rules for running the SPECjbb2005 benchmark is to ensure that an independent party can reproduce the reported results.
+The general philosophy behind the rules for running the SPECjms2007 benchmark and reporting the results is to ensure that an independent party can reproduce the reported results.
+The System Under Test (SUT) is expected to be able to handle enterprise class requirements in the areas of reliability, availability and support.

 SPEC is aware of the importance of optimizations in producing the best system performance.
 SPEC is also aware that it is sometimes hard to draw an exact line between legitimate optimizations that happen to benefit SPEC benchmarks and optimizations that specifically target the SPEC benchmarks.
 However, with the rules below, SPEC wants to increase the awareness by implementors and end users of issues of unwanted benchmark-specific optimizations that would be incompatible with SPEC's goal of fair benchmarking.